-Charles Wolf Jr. is a senior research fellow at the Hoover Institution.
-He also holds the chair in international economics at the RAND Corporation, and is a professor of policy analysis at the Pardee RAND Graduate School.
+Charles Wolf Jr. was a senior research fellow at the Hoover Institution.
+He was also the chair in international economics at the RAND Corporation, and a professor of policy analysis at the Pardee RAND Graduate School.

-He is an expert in international economic policy, relationships between economic issues and foreign and defense policy, particularly in Asia and Europe, and international risk assessment.
+He was an expert in international economic policy, relationships between economic issues and foreign and defense policy, particularly in Asia and Europe, and international risk assessment.

-His recent research has focused on long-term economic and military trends in Asia and Europe, as well as on the economies of China, Japan, and Korea.
-His current research includes estimating the costs of Korean reunification and how to limit them, and a separate study of the Russian economy and its prospects.
+His recent research focused on long-term economic and military trends in Asia and Europe, as well as on the economies of China, Japan, and Korea.
+His latest research included estimating the costs of Korean reunification and how to limit them, and a separate study of the Russian economy and its prospects.

-Wolf is published frequently in national newspapers including the Wall Street Journal, Los Angeles Times, and the Asian Wall Street Journal and is a director of several large mutual funds.
+Wolf was published frequently in national newspapers including the Wall Street Journal, Los Angeles Times, and the Asian Wall Street Journal and is a director of several large mutual funds.